Injective module

 Injective modules have been heavily studied, and a variety of additional notions are defined in terms of them: Injective cogenerators are injective modules that faithfully represent the entire category of modules.
 Injective resolutions measure how far from injective a module is in terms of the injective dimension and represent modules in the derived category.
 Injective hulls are maximal essential extensions, and turn out to be minimal injective extensions.
 Over a Noetherian ring, every injective module is uniquely a direct sum of indecomposable modules, and their structure is well understood.
-An injective module over one ring, may not be injective over another, but there are well-understood methods of changing rings which handle special cases.
+An injective module over one ring may be not injective over another, but there are well-understood methods of changing rings which handle special cases.
 Rings which are themselves injective modules have a number of interesting properties and include rings such as group rings of finite groups over fields.
 Injective modules include divisible groups and are generalized by the notion of injective objects in category theory.